skycoin/User-Manuals/Initializing your Skywallet.md

 ### Step 4.2: Restore backup

-If you have already had a backup of previously used Skywallet and needs to restore it to the new Skywallet, then you can opt for Restore Backup option.
+If you have already made a backup of a previously used Skywallet and need to restore it on the new Skywallet, then you can opt for the Restore Backup option.

 The restoration process is explained in detail in this section - [Restore Configuration](https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration)

-In case if the Skywallet is **not** connected or not detected by your computer, then the following error message will be displayed:
+If the Skywallet is **not** connected or not detected by your computer, then the following error message will be displayed:

 <Screenshot of the error message showing no Skywallet detected>